 Students with Disabilities

-The faculty and staff of Grayson College are dedicated to providing students with disabilities and special needs full access to programs and services by providing reasonable and effective accommodations that promote student independence.
+The faculty and staff of Grayson College are dedicated to providing full access to programs and services by providing reasonable and effective accommodations that promote student independence.

 Jeffri Johnson Hodge